 Doctor of Intercultural Studies

 The Doctor of Intercultural Studies Degree is intended to prepare individuals for positive and influential leadership, relationships of trust, and biblical ministry in intercultural contexts either in denominational or interdenominational structures through study and applied learning in the socio-cultural and theological disciplines of missiology.
-It provides students with expertise in intercultural issues and missiological strategies and paradigms for effective biblical ministry and for developing cultural intelligence for relevant problem solving in receptor cultures.
+A Phd Intercultural Studies provides students with expertise in intercultural issues and missiological strategies and paradigms for effective biblical ministry and for developing cultural intelligence for relevant problem solving in receptor cultures.

 The Doctor of Intercultural Studies program requires 10 courses and the Professional Research Project (38 hours) to complete the program.
 The six core courses are Intercultural Communication, Contextualization for Ministry, and Cultural Anthropology for Ministry, Biblical Theology of World Mission, Doctoral Research Methods and World Religions.
 The four concentration courses are Encountering Islam (hybrid seminar), Cross-Cultural Leadership Development, Directed Research and Writing (hybrid seminar), and Current Theological Issues.

 In order to be considered for enrollment in the Doctor of Intercultural Studies program at Grace Theological Seminary, you must fulfill certain admissions requirements:

 - An applicant must have obtained a Master of Divinity degree or its equivalent* from an approved institution as determined by the D.Ics.
 Committee.

 *In general, M.Div. equivalency includes: A bachelor’s degree in Bible, theology or Christian ministry; training in one of the biblical languages; and 60 credit hours of graduate-level theological training.
 Or a bachelor’s degree in something other than Bible, theology or Christian ministry; training in one of the biblical languages; and 78 credit hours of graduate-level theological training.